Analyze RGA data in Snowflake

 COALESCE(feedback.answer_liked, FALSE) as answer_liked,

-COALESCE(feedback.answer_disiked, FALSE) as answer_disiked,
+COALESCE(feedback.answer_disliked, FALSE) as answer_disliked,

 COALESCE(feedback_details, []) as feedback_details